himan7991/prettv/README.md

 P.RE.T.T.V is a fork of [nrabhiram's Vite React Typescript Tailwind Template](https://github.com/nrabhiram/vite-react-ts-tailwind-template).

-It uses Prettier, React TypeScript, Tailwind CSS, and Vite and is template to be used as a starting point for new projects.
+It uses Prettier, React TypeScript, Tailwind CSS, and Vite and is a template to be used as a starting point for new projects.
+It also includes the Prettier plugin for Tailwind CSS class autosorting

 ## Technologies